microsoft/Tradable-Digital-Assets-Solution-Accelerator/02_Microsoft_Token_Service/README.md

 # Application Deployment

 After review the previous sections.
-You have a deployed resources in azure, a source code that now you know how to deploy and run in Visual Studio/Azure and Docker.
-You have how to access to the endpoints of Solution (Application and Blockchain Actions).

-Now in this part you can learn and discover the endpoint of Microsoft Token Service that provide to Blockchain actions the logic to manage Tokens (Aprove, Deploy and Propierties), Service Managment (BlockChain Network, Parties, Users)
+You have a deployed resources in azure and deploy is done for all the Api services.
+This sections is to Know more about Microsoft Token Services.

 ## Prerequisites
 1. [Postman](https://www.postman.com/)
-2. Updated scripts
-3. Visual Studio
+2. Visual Studio

-## How to run the solution
+## How to run local the solution

 * Open the Solution [MIcrosoft.TokenService.sln]()